AmaanHUB/eng74_final_project/provisioning/README.md

           - containerd.io
 ```

-* Finally install docker-compose in case that is needed
+* Install docker-compose in case that is needed
 ```yaml

     - name: Get docker-compose files and install locally (as this is how it is done on Ubuntu)